MillerLabFTW/LaserCutter-Microwell-Ablation/README.md

 ### Documentation
 This git repository includes:
 - STL files for 3D printing custom parts for the laser cutter
-- Current firmware (modified Marlin for laser cutters courtesy of Tim Schmidt, Lansing-Maker-Network)
+- Current Marlin firmware (modified Marlin for laser cutters courtesy of Tim Schmidt, Lansing-Maker-Network)
 - Python scripts for G-code creation
-- Wiring Diagram for electronics configuation (basded on RAMBo electronics)
+- Wiring Diagram for electronics configuation (based on RAMBo electronics)
-- Instructions for printing microwells
+- Instructions for operating the laser cutter
 - Bill of Materials